The Real Estate Law Review: Netherlands

 Dutch law regarding immovable property is stable and characterised by considerable legal certainty.
 The land registration system is of a high standard and offers transparency regarding the ownership of immovable property to anyone that is entitled to it under a limited right such as building or leasehold rights, and who has been granted mortgage rights as security.
 A variety of investment vehicles are available to facilitate joint investment.
 As a consequence, tax, legal, financial and organisational arrangements can be tailored to any given situation.
 Tenancy law provides well-balanced rules for two types of business premises.
 For hotels as well as small, location-specific businesses, the necessary protection is offered, while for the leasing of office premises and factories, parties have considerable freedom to define their mutual relationships as they see fit.
 Immovable property in the Netherlands, therefore, constitutes an attractive object of investment for investors striving for a stable investment in the long term.

-1 Max van Drunen is a legal director, Leen van der Marel is a partner and Kirsy Corten is an associate at DLA Piper Nederland NV.
+1 Max van Drunen is a legal director, Leen van der Marel is a partner, Thijs Homveld is a senior assiociate and Kirsy Corten is an associate at DLA Piper Nederland NV.

-2 CBRE, The Netherlands Real Estate Market Outlook 2019, page 9.
+2 CBRE, The Netherlands Real Estate Mid-Year Market Outlook 2020, page 4.